pamdx/FM_imputation/README.md

 #### Subseries imputation

-To run subseries imputation, execute the code below.
+To run the subseries imputation, execute the code below.
 Note that if you run the subseries imputation after the aggregated imputation, the results of the aggregated imputation will be replaced by those of the subseries imputation.

 ``` R
 # Subseries imputation